DESCRIPTION

 Australian Classification: |

-For full details of the FDA and Australian ADC pregnancy classifications, Click here. |
+For full details of these classification systems, Click here. |

 LACTATION

-The American Academy of Pediatrics considers acetaminophen (paracetamol) to be compatible with breast-feeding.
+The American Academy of Pediatrics considers acetaminophen (paracetamol) to be compatible with breast-feeding. |

 TOXIC MECHANISM

 At therapeutic doses, 90% of acetaminophen (paracetamol) is converted to non-toxic glucuronide and sulfate conjugates, and 5% is excreted in the urine unchanged.
 The other 5% is oxidized in the liver by P450 2E1, P450 1A2 and P450 3A4 to N-acetyl-p-benzoquinoneimine (NAPQI).
 At therapeutic amounts glutathione binds with NAPQI to form a non-toxic conjugate.
 In overdose, glucuronide and sulfate conjugation becomes saturated and an increased proportion of NAPQI is formed.
 Glutathione levels are depleted, as the demand for glutathione is higher than the formation of glutathione.
 This means that NAPQI remains in its toxic form in the liver and can bind to cysteine containing macromolecules.
 This can cause hepatocellular damage, in particular centrilobular necrosis.
 The exact mechanism of damage in the liver is unknown.
-NAPQI can also be produced in the kidney leading to renal damage. |
+NAPQI can also be produced in the kidney leading to renal damage.
+Both acetaminophen (paracetamol) and NAPQI are capable of inhibiting hepatic mitochondrial respiration, generally following massive ingestions. |

 THERAPEUTIC DRUG INFORMATION